tmo1/sms-ie/README.md

 >
 > This value is typically filled in by the dialer app for the caching purpose, so it's not guaranteed to be present, and may not be current if the contact information associated with this number has changed.

+### Contacts

+As explained in [the official documentation](https://developer.android.com/guide/topics/providers/contacts-provider), Android stores contacts in a complex system of three related database tables:

+ - `[ContactsContract.Contacts](https://developer.android.com/reference/android/provider/ContactsContract.Contacts)`: Rows representing different people, based on aggregations of raw contact rows.
+ - `[ContactsContract.RawContacts](https://developer.android.com/reference/android/provider/ContactsContract.RawContacts)`: Rows containing a summary of a person's data, specific to a user account and type.
+ - `[ContactsContract.Data](https://developer.android.com/reference/android/provider/ContactsContract.Data)`: Rows containing the details for raw contact, such as email addresses or phone numbers.

+SMS Import / Export simply dumps these tables in structured JSON format, resulting in a rather cluttered representation of the data with a great deal of repetition and redundancy.
+This is in accordance with the design principles of the app, which prioritize making sure that no useful information is excluded from the export, and avoiding the code complexity and coding time that would be necessary to filter and / or reorganize the raw data.

+The exported JSON is an array of JSON objects representing aggregated contacts, each containing a series of tag-value pairs taken directly from the `Contacts` table.
+To each contact JSON object, a tag-value pair of the form `"raw_contacts": [ { ... }, { ... }]` is added, where the child JSON objects represent the (aggregated) contacts' associated raw contacts, and each contain a series of tag-value pairs taken directly from the `RawContacts` table.
+To each raw contact JSON object, a tag-value pair of the form `"contacts_data": [ { ... }, { ... }]` is added, where the child JSON objects represent the raw contacts' associated data (i.e., the actual details of the contacts, such as phone numbers, postal mail addresses, and email addresses), and each contain a series of tag-value pairs taken directly from the `Data` table.

+Currently, [social stream data](https://developer.android.com/guide/topics/providers/contacts-provider#SocialStream), [contact groups](https://developer.android.com/guide/topics/providers/contacts-provider#Groups), and [contact photos](https://developer.android.com/guide/topics/providers/contacts-provider#Photos) are not exported.

+Contacts export is currently considered experimental, and the JSON format is subject to change.
+Contacts import is not yet supported, but will hopefully be added soon.

 ## Limitations

 Currently, no deduplication is done.
 For example, if messages are exported and then immediately reimported, the device will then contain two copies of every message.
 To avoid this, the device can be wiped of all messages before importing by using the `Wipe Messages` button.

 ### Call Log Maximum Capacity

-Although this is apparently not publicly officially documented, Android's Call Log has a fixed maximum number of calls that it will store ([500 in many / most versions of Android](https://android.gadgethacks.com/how-to/bypass-androids-call-log-limits-keep-unlimited-call-history-0175494/), 1000 in API 30 (version 11) on a Pixel (my own experience, corroborated [here](https://stackoverflow.com/questions/70501885/the-max-of-incoming-outgoing-or-missed-calls-logs-in-android)).
+Although this is apparently not publicly officially documented, Android's Call Log has a fixed maximum number of calls that it will store ([500 in many / most versions of Android](https://android.gadgethacks.com/how-to/bypass-androids-call-log-limits-keep-unlimited-call-history-0175494/), 1000 in API 30 (version 11) on a Pixel [my own experience, corroborated [here](https://stackoverflow.com/questions/70501885/the-max-of-incoming-outgoing-or-missed-calls-logs-in-android)]).
 Attempting to import calls when the log is full may fail, in which case the app will not report an error, but the reported number of imported calls will be lower then the number of calls provided for import.
-E.g., if calls are exported from a phone with a full log, and the output file is then reimported, the app will report 0 calls imported.
+E.g., if calls are exported from a phone with a full log, and the output file is then imported to the same phone, the app will report 0 calls imported.

 ## Bugs, Feature Requests, and Other Issues